 Forestry -- The Forestry segment, which accounted for 18% of the Company's net sales and operating revenues in 1995, consists of the growing and harvesting of timber on approximately one million acres of timberlands in Florida and Georgia.
 The major customer for the wood harvested by the Company has been the Company's linerboard mill.
 As discussed in Note 3, the Company has agreed to sell its linerboard mill.
 The Company will retain its timberlands and will enter into a fifteen year fiber supply agreement with the buyer with two five-year extensions.
 Annual wood fiber tonnage to be supplied from the Company's lands will not exceed that currently provided and will be at negotiated market prices adjusted on a quarterly basis.
-The Company plans in the future to shift its remaining fiber production from the Company's lands to higher margin timber products.
+The Company 's lands to higher margin timber products.